multi-coop/datami-documentation-content/texts/tutorial/tutorial-edition-edit-csv-en.md

 <br>

-When you edit a `csv` file with Gitribute the cells you need to edit depends on the same time on the column's input type and the column's options.
+When you edit a `csv` file with Gitribute the cells you need to edit **depends at the same time on the column's input type and the column's options**.